mshafiee/astrology.ir/content/en/ephemeris/south_sudan_the_republic_of/juba/_index.md

   - Ephemeris
   - South Sudan, The Republic of
   - Juba
-description: 🗓 Monday, 29 May 2023
+description: 🗓 Tuesday, 30 May 2023

 toc: false
 ---
-## Geographic coordinates
+## Geographic Information of Juba
 TimeZone: +02:00
 \-
 Latitude: 4.8517